-Understanding and predicting processes of the global carbon cycle will require bold new research approaches aimed at linking global-scale climate phenomena; biogeochemical processes of ecosystems; and functional activities encoded in the genomes of microbes, plants, and biological communities.
+Understanding and predicting processes of the global carbon cycle require bold new research approaches aimed at linking global-scale climate phenomena; biogeochemical processes of ecosystems; and functional activities encoded in the genomes of microbes, plants, and biological communities.
 This goal presents a formidable challenge, but emerging systems biology research approaches provide new opportunities to bridge the knowledge gap between molecular- and global-scale phenomena.
 Systems-level research emphasizes studies on the underlying principles of intact, complex systems and facilitates scaling of concepts and data across multiple levels of biological organization.
-Applying this approach to the global carbon cycle will require multifaceted but highly integrated research that incorporates experimentation on model organisms and systems, collection of observational data on communities and ecosystems, and mechanistic modeling of processes ranging from metabolic to global scales.
+Applying this approach to the global carbon cycle will require multifaceted, but highly integrated research that incorporates experimentation on model organisms and systems, collection of observational data on communities and ecosystems, and mechanistic modeling of processes ranging from metabolic to global scales.

 In 2013, BER solicited applications for omics-driven basic research in three areas focused on the contribution of prokaryotic and eukaryotic microbes and microbial communities to carbon cycling processes in terrestrial ecosystems:

 Systems biology studies on regulatory and metabolic networks of microbes, microbial consortia, and microbe-plant interactions involved in biogeochemical cycling of carbon.
 Proposed studies should focus on systems biology research using model microbes or microbial consortia relevant to large-scale carbon cycling processes in terrestrial ecosystems.
 Model systems should be carefully chosen to facilitate development of metabolic and regulatory network models that ultimately could inform larger-scale biogeochemical models of microbial processes in the environment.